-- 1. Oppose treating THR products as tobacco products and therefore regulating and taxing vaping the same way as smoking; - 2.
-Oppose treating vaping aerosols as smoke and therefore extending very restrictive FCTC provisions coverage to THR products; - 3.
-Oppose banning all THR products flavors and open systems, online sales and product communications tools that most help smokers to switch to THR products; - 4.
-Oppose undue restrictions on nicotine salts and nicotine delivery and nicotine content in general; and - 5.
+- 1. Oppose the treatment of reduced risk nicotine products as tobacco products and therefore reject the guidance to regulate and tax them the same way as combustible products; - 2.
+Oppose treating vaping aerosols as smoke and therefore extending very restrictive FCTC provisions coverage to reduced risk products; - 3.
+Oppose banning all reduced risk product flavors and open systems, online sales and product communications tools that most help people who smoke to switch to the safer alternatives; - 4.
+Oppose undue restrictions on nicotine delivery and nicotine content in general; and - 5.
 Oppose any radical progressive tobacco measures that will be extended to novel and emerging tobacco products.

-Lastly, prioritize science-based, inclusive policy making, including at the WHO Framework Convention on Tobacco Control.
+Lastly, we request that delegate countries demand the WHO prioritize science-based, inclusive policy making, including at the Conference of Parties meetings of the Framework Convention on Tobacco Control.
 It is essential that policy making is based on the best available evidence and that all stakeholders are included in the decision-making process.

-By including harm reduction strategies and focusing on reducing smoking prevalence, we believe that the WHO FCTC can make progress towards its goal of reducing the global burden of tobaccorelated diseases and deaths.
+By including harm reduction strategies and focusing on reducing smoking prevalence, we believe that the WHO FCTC can make progress towards its goal of reducing the global burden of tobacco related diseases and deaths.